Quadratic enrichment of the logarithmic derivative of the zeta function: Introduction

 \subsubsection{Connections with topology and real points}

 The classical zeta function may be thought of as an algebraic manipulation of the numbers $\vert X(\F_{q^m}) \vert$ related to the topology of $\calX(\C)$.
-The $\Aone$-logarithmic zeta function~\eqref{AoneZeta_from_points} is similarly an algebraic manipulation of the $\vert X(\F_{q^m}) \vert$, but it is related both to the topology of $\calX(\C)$ and to the topology of $\calX(\R)$ by the rank and discriminant, respectively.
+The $\Aone$-logarithmic zeta function~\eqref{AoneZeta_from_points} is similarly an algebraic manipulation of the $\vert X(\F_{q^m}) \vert$, but it is related both to the topology of $\calX(\C)$ and to the topology of $\calX(\R)$.

 \begin{ex} The scheme $\PP^1 \times \PP^1$ over $\R$ has a twist $\Res_{\C/\R} \PP^1$, given by the Weil restriction of scalars.
 The topology of the complex points of $\PP^1 \times \PP^1$ is unchanged by the twist, but the topology of the real points is changed from a product of two circles to a $2$-sphere